hardlystrictlyjerry/hardlystrictlyjerry.github.io/spire.md

 When you're ready to share your local Spire Project, please do the following:

-First, it's helpful to rename your copy of the original Spire project.
-So, for example, if you're Michael and you downloaded the Spire Project called "Sisters and Brothers", you could rename it to "Sisters and Brothers (MS)".
-To rename a project, just click on the project name and it will bring up an edit pane.
+First, **please rename your copy of the original Spire project.**  Just click on the project title to enter edit mode.
+For example, if you're Michael and you downloaded the Spire Project called "Sisters and Brothers (PJ)", you could rename it to "Sisters and Brothers (PJ,MS)".

 Second, click on the "Upload" icon at the top left of the screen, then click on "Spire Project", then "Share via link".
-Then text the link to me (or whoever).
+You can click the "Copy" button to copy the link so that you can later paste it into a text message.

+**Important!!!** After clicking the Upload icon, you need to wait for about 30 seconds to let the app upload your Spire project to the cloud.
+The top of the screen provides a progress bar showing how far the upload has gone.

-*Important!!!* After texting the link, you need to keep the Spire app open for a few minutes!
-This is because when you click "Share via link", it starts uploading your tracks silently in the background.
-If you quit the app immediately, then the upload will be interrupted and when others try to download your new Spire Project, there will be an error ("Oops!
+Wait until the upload has completed to switch to your text message app to send the link.
+If you leave the app to early, then the upload will be interrupted and when others try to download your new Spire Project, there will be an error ("Oops!
 Project was unable to be shared.")
+That's not the end of the world, it just means you'll need to return to Spire, upload again, and text the new link out.

 **FAQ: But what happens with more than two musicians?**